There’s quite a choice of wetsuits. We’ve prepared this guide to help you choose the right suit for you and the conditions in which you dive.

 A wetsuit keeps you warm because it traps a layer of water between you and it.
 Your body warms the water, and the wetsuit keeps it in place.
 Hence why it’s essential that a suit fits well, if it’s baggy, the water you warm will flow out and chill you as it carries your body heat away.

-To work effectively, a wetsuit needs to fit snuggly but not so snugly that your breathing or circulation are restricted.
+To work effectively, best wetsuits needs to fit snuggly but not so snugly that your breathing or circulation are restricted.

 New wetsuits are a struggle but don’t assume it’s too tight because you have to wriggle into it.
 The critical thing to do is to take your time and work slowly.
 They do begin to fit more comfortably with wear but don’t make the mistake of going up a size to make it easier to get on.
 Remember, if it’s loose, it won’t keep you warm.